 Mass Fatality Events and Disaster Victim Identification

-Disasters and conflicts can have catastrophic consequences, resulting in large numbers of deaths and overwhelming local and regional services.
+Disasters and conflicts can have catastrophic consequences, resulting in many deaths and overwhelming local and regional services.
 Consider the Covid-19 pandemic or the conflict in Ukraine.
 Overnight, communities found themselves facing mass fatality events that they were not prepared for.
+First responders and the medico-legal services had to manage and identify large numbers of dead.

 Recording of Human Remains